+Character Growth

-Character Growth Wow, what a journey Jac has had!
+Wow, what a journey Jac has had!
 I can still picture the image of Jac with his application form for XP.
 It is without doubt that Jac has blossomed academically, but most importantly, during his time at XP he has learned about and come to understand himself.
-This is such an adminiable feat as many go well beyond their school years before they understand who they are, what they strand for and find comfort in their own skin - if they ever get there at all.
-Not only this, but in striving to understand himself.
-I know he has helped those closest around him to understand themselves better too.
+This is such an admirable feat as many go well beyond their school years before they understand who they are, what they stand for and find comfort in their own skin - if they ever get there at all.
+Not only this, but in striving to understand himself, I know he has helped those closest around him to understand themselves better too.
 What more could you want in terms of development of character?

 Jac has an incredible and unique mind and I have never come across anybody with such quick, thoughtful and versatile ways of thinking.
-Because of thin, Jac really does excel in any task that he puts his mind for whether it is solving complex multi-step In match or science, creating beautiful artwork or completing his self-study Business Studies CCSE he really can do it all.
+Because of this, Jac really does excel in any task that he puts his mind to, whether it is osking complex multi-step in maths or science, creating beautiful artwork or completing his self-study Business Studies OCSE he really can do it all.

 Jac is an intelligent and hardworking student.
 He has increased his confidence when speaking Spanish, and when explaining his opinions in writing.
 He always makes me smile with a greeting in another language, and is genuinely interested in global languages and communication.
-Tac is friendly and always willing to share his opinions, justifying his point of view and extending with new memory and an extending with the span. vocabulary
+Jac is friendly and always willing to share his opinions, justifying his point of view and extending with new

 Jac is a wonderful young man with high aspirations and the intelligence and ability to match.
 Jac has a brilliant sense of humour and it's been an absolute pleasure to work with Jac this past year.
-His quick wit is second to none, and we really will miss working with such an incredible human being!
+His quick wit is second to none, and we really will miss working with such an incredible human believed.